Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Governance, Audit, Risk Management and Standards Committee met to discuss the status of the 2025/26 audit, approve the internal audit and corporate anti-fraud plans for 2026/27, and review the committee's annual report.
-Key discussions included the timeline for regaining an unmodified audit opinion, the use of data analytics in internal audits, and strategies for combating fraud.
+The Governance, Audit, Risk Management and Standards Committee met on Wednesday 15 April 2026 to discuss the status of the council's audits, approve the internal audit and corporate anti-fraud plans for the upcoming year, and review the committee's annual report.
+Key decisions included noting the progress of the 2025/26 audit, approving the internal audit plan for 2026/27, and approving the corporate anti-fraud plan for 2026/27.

 Audit Status 2025/26